Guaranteed departures for 6 or more people! Please inquire today to begin the booking process.

 Discover why Christopher Columbus laid his eyes on the region and declared it “the most beautiful land human eyes have seen.”
 Though time has passed since 1492, the Oriente still embraces winsome coastlines, tranquil rivers, and striking mountains.
 The towns are no less vibrant, and their lack of infrastructure and tourist trappings only add to its unadulterated allure.

-We have designed this tour as a stand-alone kayak-centric adventure that can also be combined with continued exploration of eastern Cuba on one of our two walking itineraries.
+We have designed this tour as a stand-alone kayak-centric adventure, that can also be combined with continued exploration of eastern Cuba on one of our two walking itineraries.

-Our 8-day People-to-People kayak tour starts and ends in Holguin, Cuba’s fourth-largest city with daily air connections from the USA and other parts of the world.
+Our 8-day Support for the Cuban People kayak tour starts and ends in Holguin, Cuba’s fourth-largest city with daily air connections from the USA and other parts of the world.
 Near Holguin, Gibara’s cobalt bays first caught Columbus’ eyes, and as you stand by ta statue commemorating the legendary explorer you can imagine what it must have felt like to lay eyes on the island long ago.
 We explore this north coast by kayak for three days, then follow the steps of Buena Vista Social Club’s famous song “Chan Chan” and make our way to Mayarí and into the mountains to Cuba’s highest waterfall.
 Then we return to the coast for more kayaking at the surrealistic African safari island of Cayo Saetia where zebras and buffaloes roam.
 Then it’s back to Holguin for flights home.

 Or, should you opt for continuing with us, we head to the mountains.
 Our Cuba’s Wild East tour takes you east to Alexander Humboldt National Park and Cuba’s oldest town, Baracoa.
 Our Origins of the Revolution tour takes you south, to the Sierra Maestra where the Revolution started.
 Both routes end up in Santiago de Cuba, which moves to its own tempo: it’s more frenetic, more keyed up, more exposed than other Cuban cities.
 Get off the smooth tour track and dive deeper into Cuban culture, dig deeper into its history of rebellion and repression, and look deeper into Cuba auténtica.
-For those who wish we also offer an extension to Havana at the end.

 A scene of natural beauty is a story written over scores of years, a character formed by storms and sun.
 Let Cuba tell you its story on our Eastern Cuba Kayak tour!
 Our paddle excursions are two to four hours and cover 3 to 8 miles on average.
 Most of our paddles are in relatively protected waters, on rivers or in bays.
 Walks are from one to five miles.